Tampere-University-Urban-Physics/fundamentals-of-gis/Content/9_Exercise.md

 ---

-### Creating the directional distribution analysis for the region

-10. **Download the plugin *Standard Deviational Ellipse***
-	- After the download and installation is complete, it should be found under the Vector drop-down menu.

-11. **Use the plugin to create the default Yuill ellipses for the unpreferred locations of the Töölö and Vuosaari respondents**
-	1. Save the resulting ellipses as shapefiles (Make permanent)
-	2. To make the interpretation easier, you can make the ellipses transparent or have them have outlines only and no fill
-	3. If you wish, you can calculate standard deviational ellipses for other kinds of places, too – e.g., preferred locations
-		- Or if you want to calculate an ellipse that takes into consideration the unpreferred locations of both Töölö and Vuosaari residents, but not those of respondents from other parts: first create a new shapefile layer containing the Töölö and Vuosaari residents using the Merge vector layers tool (found in Processing toolbox), for example.

----

-### Optional: Hexa-grid analysis for wind park locations
+### Hexa-grid analysis for wind park locations

-12. UsingMMQGIS plugin, create a hexagonal grid that covers the municipal borders of Helsinki
+10. UsingMMQGIS plugin, create a hexagonal grid that covers the municipal borders of Helsinki
 	1. A good size for the hexagons could be approximately 500m x ~500m or 750m x ~750m.
 	2. Make sure that the grid has a same coordinate system as your point features.
 (To change it: Save features as → select the correct coordinate system.)

-13. Calculate the number of preferred and unpreferred points within each grid.
+11. Calculate the number of preferred and unpreferred points within each grid.
 	1. Hint: Count points in polygon -tool might be helpful here
 	2. Create a new field to represent whether the grid has more preferred locations or unpreferred points.

-14. Compose a map of the outcome, include it in your report and analysis.
+12. Compose a map of the outcome, include it in your report and analysis.
 	- Visualize to highlight the most preferred and most unpreferred areas for wind turbines
 	- What kind of spatial patterns do the preferred and unpreferred places for wind turbines show?
 	- Can you identify any potential conflict areas?

 ---

+### Optional: Creating the directional distribution analysis for the region.
+Note - this plugin does not currently work for everyone.

+13. **Download the plugin *Standard Deviational Ellipse***
+	- After the download and installation is complete, it should be found under the Vector drop-down menu.

+14. **Use the plugin to create the default Yuill ellipses for the unpreferred locations of the Töölö and Vuosaari respondents**
+	1. Save the resulting ellipses as shapefiles (Make permanent)
+	2. To make the interpretation easier, you can make the ellipses transparent or have them have outlines only and no fill
+	3. If you wish, you can calculate standard deviational ellipses for other kinds of places, too – e.g., preferred locations
+		- Or if you want to calculate an ellipse that takes into consideration the unpreferred locations of both Töölö and Vuosaari residents, but not those of respondents from other parts: first create a new shapefile layer containing the Töölö and Vuosaari residents using the Merge vector layers tool (found in Processing toolbox), for example.

+---

 ### Map visualization

-12. **Compose maps about the possible NIMBY attitudes of Töölö and Vuosaari regarding windmills.**
+15. **Compose maps about the possible NIMBY attitudes of Töölö and Vuosaari regarding windmills.**
 	1. You decide the number of maps and what exactly each map contains.
 		- But the map should support your analysis and its conclusion
 		- Thinking about what to include and how included features are visualized on the map is always important, but increasingly so when there’s high numbers of features on the map.